whatnote/Christine-Clyde-Dog-Services/README.md

 ## Target Audience:

-- Letting existing client, both old and current, of Chrissy's skill set.
+- Letting existing clients, both former and current, know of Chrissy's new skill set.
 - People with new puppies who require training.
 - People with new dogs/ dogs who require training.
 - People with new puppies who require walking.